TakeprofitTechnology/ReleaseNotes/WebConfigurator.md

 * The names of the parameters were aligned to center;
 * DynamicLeverage MT5 GUI: Lots value was set as a default for VolumeType parameter;
 * Kloshira MT4 GUI: Save button is now highlighted if there is unsaved changes;
-* Kloshira MT5 GUI: Save button is now highlighted if there is unsaved changes
+* Kloshira MT5 GUI: Save button is now highlighted if there is unsaved changes.

 ## Version 1.34-1.35 (4 July, 2023)